wpgp/wopr/README.md

 2. Submit spatial queries (points or polygons) to the WorldPop server to retrieve population estimates within user-defined geographic areas,
 3. Get estimates of population sizes for specific demographic groups (i.e. age and sex), and
 4. Get probabilistic estimates of uncertainty for all population estimates.
+5. Run the <a href='https://apps.worldpop.org/woprVision' target='_blank'>woprVision</a> web application locally from the R console.

 Code for the _wopr_ package is openly available on GitHub: <a href='https://github.com/wpgp/wopr' target='_blank'>https://github.com/wpgp/wopr</a>